-The licensing scheme for use of orphan works is operated by the UK Intellectual Property Office (IPO).
-Under the scheme, the IPO can now grant a licence to allow orphan works to be reproduced on websites, in books and on TV without breaking the law.
+The UK Intellectual Property Office (IPO) run the orphan works licensing scheme.
+Under the scheme, they can grant a licence to allow orphan works to be reproduced on websites, in books and on TV without breaking the law.

 An orphan work licence: